abhay-byte/my-resume/README.md

 This repository contains a LaTeX resume template that is automatically compiled into a PDF on every push using GitHub Actions.

-## Features

-- **Clean & Modern Template**: A professional, one-page resume template.

-- **Automated Builds**: The PDF is built automatically every time you push to the `main` branch.

-- **No Local LaTeX Required**: The build happens in a Docker container, so you don't need a local TeX Live installation to get the final PDF.

-- **Downloadable Artifact**: The compiled `resume.pdf` is available as a downloadable artifact from the "Actions" tab.

 ## How to Use